Dakota Fanning Posts A Selfie From Bed Wearing A Black Sports Bra

-Actress Dakota Fanning is wowing her 3.3 million Instagram followers with her latest social media upload.
-The Once Upon A Time…In Hollywood actress posted a new photo to her timeline where she posed in bed wearing a black sports bra.
+Actress Dakota Fanning wowed her 3.3 million Instagram followers with her latest social media upload.
+The Once Upon A Time...In Hollywood actress posted a new photo to her timeline in which she posed in bed wearing a black sports bra.

-The 26-year-old sprawled out in her bed which was fitted with white sheets and pillows.
+The 26-year-old sprawled out on her bed, which was fitted with white sheets and pillows.
 She also had a thick knotted quilt on top of her which had a light gray tone to it.
-Dakota used one hand to take the selfie from above and held her other hand up by her head, bending her arm at her elbow.
-She stared into the camera with a blank look on her face, with her blue eyes serving as the only pop of color in the pic.
+Dakota used one hand to take the selfie from above and held her other hand up by her head, bending her arm at the elbow.
+She stared into the camera with a blank look on her face and her blue eyes serving as the only pop of color in the pic.

 Dakota sported a plain black sports bra with a low scoop neck.
 The band of the bra landed at her bustline, revealing her flat tummy.
 The War of the Worlds star went shirtless, meaning her belly was exposed, but she had it slightly covered by the quilt.
 She was also wearing some matching bottoms, which only appeared in the right corner of the image.